-Here $g_w$ and $g_s$ denote neural networks that extract features from waveform and spectrogram inputs, and $\phi$ is the attention-based fusion unit.
+Here, $g_w$ and $g_s$ denote neural networks that extract features from waveform and spectrogram input, and $\phi$ is the attention-based fusion unit.
 Figure \ref{fig:hybrid} shows an overview of the \acrshort{fair} approach and the main components along the pipeline.
-The feature extractors and the fusion unit are instrumental components in our proposed approach, and are further detailed in the next sections.
+The feature extractors and the fusion unit are instrumental components in our proposed approach and are further detailed in the next sections.

-\subsubsection{Feature extractors}
+\subsection{Feature extractors}

 Feature extractors are neural networks responsible for learning representative features for each body sound.
 As the input consists of waveform and spectrogram, two neural networks $g_w$ and $g_s$ are trained in parallel to handle both representations.
 In each network, the weights are shared across the input channels $1,.., c$ and $c+1, ..., 2c$.
-We choose $g_w$ to be a pretrained wav2vec \citep{baevski_wav2vec_2020} and $g_s$ to be DeiT-S/16, a \acrfull{vit} model \cite{dosovitskiy_image_2021}.
+We choose $g_w$ to be a pretrained wav2vec \cite{baevski_wav2vec_2020} and $g_s$ to be DeiT-S/16, a \acrfull{vit} model \cite{dosovitskiy_image_2021}.
 DeiT-S/16 and wav2vec are transformer-based models and achieve state-of-the-art results in language and vision models.

-\paragraph{wav2vec} The wav2vec network \cite{baevski_wav2vec_2020} was developed to process audio for the speech-to-text translation task.
+The wav2vec network \cite{baevski_wav2vec_2020} is developed to process audio for the speech-to-text translation task.
 It comprises both convolutional and self-attention layers and is pretrained on a large audio corpus in an unsupervised fashion.
-Therefore, we take advantage of the pre-trained wav2vec features and designed a finetuning unit to effectively leverage them in our target dataset.
-As shown in Figure \ref{fig:waveform-extractor}, we first resample the audio to 8000 Hz to meet the input requirement of wav2vec.
-We freeze the whole wav2vec unit and use it to extract the features in every 25 ms of the input sequence.
-The wav2vec output has a shape of $(t, d)$ where $t$ is the time dimension and $d$ is the feature dimension.
-For each feature along the time axis, we select the values at the 0.1 and 0.9 quantile, which can be considered to approximate the min and max pooling of feature vectors.
+Therefore, we take advantage of the pretrained wav2vec features and designed a finetuning unit to effectively leverage them in our target dataset.
+As shown in Figure \ref{fig:waveform-extractor}, the recording is resampled to 8000 Hz, and features are extracted from every 25 ms using the frozen wav2vec unit.
+For each feature along the time axis, we select the values at the 0.1 and 0.9 quantiles, which can be considered to approximate the min and max pooling of feature vectors.
 The purpose of this step is to aggregate information over time by choosing only important information.
-After this step, we flatten the new feature matrix and feed it to a \acrfull{mlp} layer to reduce the dimension of the feature embedding to 128.
+After this step, we flatten the new feature matrix and feed it to a \acrshort{mlp} layer to reduce the dimension of the feature embedding to 128.